Hem-Desai/Secure-Digital-Copyright-Management-API/README.md

 # Secure Digital Copyright Management System

-A secure CLI-based application for managing digital copyright artifacts with role-based access control, encryption, and support for various media file types.
+A secure API and CLI-based application for managing digital copyright artifacts with role-based access control, encryption, and support for various media file types.

 ## Features